What is Yangtze River Weather Like?

 | Fog of Yangtze River in Late Autumn |

-The two seasons offer mild weather with few extremes and minimal rainfall, averaging around 20°C (68℉).
-Spring brings a gentle river breeze, perfect for long days spent on deck admiring the scenery or disembarking to explore scenic spots along the way.
-The vegetation along the Three Gorges erupts in vibrant colors and the river is green on most days.
+The two periods, respectively in spring and autumn, offer mild weather with few extremes, averaging around 20°C (68℉), and minimal rainfall.
+Spring brings a gentle river breeze, perfect for long stay on cruise ship deck admiring the scenery or disembarking to explore scenic spots along the Yangtze River.
+Besides, the vegetation along the Three Gorges erupts in vibrant colors and the river is green on most days.
+In autumn, the biggest highlight is of course the colorful foliage.
 Understandably, they are the peak seasons with high prices and the cruise ships fill up very fast.

 |